- Cultural Resource Centers

 The International Students’ Social Justice Retreat or ISSJR was launched in February 2016 as a collaboration between various units on campus who support international student communities.
 The retreat was developed in the spirit of initiating dialogue on issues of diversity, ethnicity, race, and nationality among international students.
 The pilot project has now been fully integrated into the social justice retreat program within the Division of Student Affairs.
-This retreat helps international students understand the American socio-historical narrative on race and ethnicity, and offers skills to manage and disrupt discrimination based on student’s perceived identities.
-Significant amount of discussion is focused on students rights, responsibilities and the resources they can use for success--all in a relaxing atmosphere, away from the busy routine of campus life.
+This retreat helps international students understand the US socio-historical narrative on race and ethnicity, and offers skills to manage and disrupt discrimination based on student’s perceived identities.
+Significant amount of discussion is focused on students’ rights, responsibilities and the resources they can use for success--all in a relaxing atmosphere, away from the busy routine of campus life.
 ISSJR 2016 took place at the Marine Science Center, Newport OR.
-This year, the retreat is going to be on ISSJR was launched in February 2016 as a collaboration between various units on campus who support international student communities.
-The retreat was developed in the spirit of initiating dialogue on issues of diversity, ethnicity, race, and nationality among international students.
-The pilot project has now been fully integrated into the social justice retreat program within the Division of Student Affairs.
-This retreat helps international students understand the American socio-historical narrative on race and ethnicity, and offers skills to manage and disrupt discrimination based on student’s perceived identities.
-Significant amount of discussion is focused on students rights, responsibilities and the resources they can use for success--all in a relaxing atmosphere, away from the busy routine of campus life.
-ISSJR 2016 took place at the Marine Science Center, Newport OR.
-This year, the retreat is going to be on January 27-18, 2017 at Aldersgate Camp in Salem OR.
+In 2018, the retreat is going to be on February 3rd-5th at Silver Falls Lodge in Silverton, OR.

 After serving as mentees in the International Peer Mentoring Program, students will be able to do the following: